europace/kex-vorgang-update-api/README.md

 #### Hints

-* The [Beschaeftigung](#beschaeftigung) is only taking one Beschäftigungsart into acocunt and uses only the corresponding fields for the update.
+* The [Beschaeftigung](#beschaeftigung) is only taking one Beschäftigungsart into account and uses only the corresponding fields for the update.

 #### Example